Electric fence: Virtual electric fence

+In many countries such as Switzerland or Austria, virtual electric fences are currently not allowed due to concerns about animal welfare.
+In 2023 and 2024, industry-funded studies by the Venn Research Association and Agroscope found their effect on goats and cows to be comparable to traditional electric fences.

 History

 First published in 1832, Chapter 7 of Domestic Manners of the Americans by Fanny Trollope describes an arrangement of wires connected with an electrical machine used to protect a display called "Dorfeuille's Hell" in the Western Museum of natural history in Cincinnati, which she herself invented.
-Published in 1870, Chapter 22 of Jules Verne's 20,000 Leagues Under the Sea, describes "The Lightning Bolts of Captain Nemo" – the use of electrification of a structure as a defensive weapon.
+Published in 1870, Chapter 22 of Jules Verne's Twenty Thousand Leagues Under the Seas, describes "The Lightning Bolts of Captain Nemo" – the use of electrification of a structure as a defensive weapon.
 Published in 1889, Mark Twain's novel A Connecticut Yankee in King Arthur's Court, uses an electric fence for defensive purposes.

 David H. Wilson obtained United States Patent 343,939 in 1886, combining protection, an alarm bell, and telephone communications.
-He constructed an experimental 30-mile electric fence energized by a water wheel in Texas in 1888, which proved successful at keeping cattle separated, but was deemed impractical as a business venture.
+He constructed an experimental 30-mile electric fence energised by a water wheel in Texas in 1888, which proved successful at keeping cattle separated, but was deemed impractical as a business venture.